IDMNYU/p5-fundamentals/_pages/p5/p5-setup.md

 }
 ```

-We can copy these lines into out empty `sketch.js` file or download the file form [here](https://github.com/IDMNYU/p5-fundamentals/blob/main/_pages/p5js-template/sketch.js).
+We can copy these lines into our empty `sketch.js` file or download the file form [HERE](https://github.com/IDMNYU/p5-fundamentals/blob/main/_pages/p5js-template/sketch.js).

 This file has two sections, one called `setup` and another called `draw`.
 Commands for the `setup` section are grouped within its brackets (`{` `}`), just like the commands for the `draw` section are grouped within brackets.